lupuleasa-core/Runeplus/README.md

 # How to install
 1. Install the official Runelite client
-2. Go top right at the wrench icon
+2. Click top right wrench icon to see plugins
-3. Go to the middle tab called "Profiles"
+3. Click the middle tab called "Profiles"
-4. Create new profile
+4. Create a new plugin profile
-5. Grab the profile from this page
+5. Download the profile configuration from this page
-6. Click "Import" on that profile
+6. Click "Import" on that profile, provide the text file
-7. Click the arrow to the right to enable that profile
+7. Click the arrow to the right of the profile to enable it

-Hopefully it saves a lot of time and establishes a solid plugin foundation for new and returning players.
+Hopefully it saves a lot of time for new and returning players.

 *All credits go to the Runelite team, Jagex and the great osrs plugin community!*